 This procedure applies to all Students and immediate past Students who have a Grievance against a Decision or determination made by the University or any related party the University has an arrangement with to deliver the Student's program or related services.
-For International Students, this includes Education Agents (as defined by the National Code).
+For International Students, this includes Education Agents.